Use the Eligibility Tool below to find out whether you meet the Scheme’s eligibility criteria.

 The Scheme is provided to assist Australians to purchase their first home.

-Investment properties are not being supported by the Scheme.
+Investment properties are not supported by the Scheme.

-To meet this requirement, you will need to:
+To meet the owner-occupier requirement, you will need to:

 If you don’t live in your property – including where you move out of the property at a later time – your home loan will cease to be guaranteed by the Scheme.
 In these circumstances there may be terms and conditions of your home loan that require you to take certain actions – including that you may be need to pay fees and charges and/or take out insurance that would not have otherwise applied if your home loan were participating under the Scheme.

-Your participating lender will be able to explain these to you.
+Your participating lender will be able to explain these terms and conditions to you.

-have a purchase price under the price cap for its location – click here to view the property price caps.
+have a purchase price (and value) under the price cap for its location

 The relevant dates and requirements for the different property types are set out in the table below.